-Throughout this subsection, we assume that all the quantities that appear in denominators of fractions are nonzero.
-However, this assumption can be finally removed when we propose a new algorithm at the end of this section.
-See Prop.~\ref{lem1} for more detail.
+Throughout this subsection, we assume that all quantities that appear in the denominator of a fraction are nonzero.
+However, this assumption can be removed after we propose a new algorithm at the end of this section; see Prop.~\ref{lem1} for more details.
 For simplicity, in some of the following computations, we use the notation

-We expect a Riemannian analogy of the Dai--Yuan-type Euclidean conjugate gradient method to have global convergence if the step sizes satisfy just the weak Wolfe conditions.
+We expect a Riemannian analogy of the Dai--Yuan-type Euclidean conjugate gradient method to have global convergence if the step sizes satisfy the weak Wolfe conditions.